Growing organic garlic

 Growing

 Garlic will start to poke up through the mulch in early spring.
 In our area this means the earliest varieties will appear towards the end of March.
 We leave the mulch in place to hold moisture in the soil when the hot, dry summer weather comes in.
 It also helps to both suppress weeds and keep the soil at an even temperature.
 Once the garlic begins to appear, the weeds will be sure to follow and these will need to be kept well under control to prevent them from “choking” your crop.
-We fertilize our garlic by spraying the leaves with organic “Alaska Fish Fertilizer” a couple of times in early spring.
+We fertilize our garlic by spraying the leaves with organic “Alaska Fish Fertilizer” a two or three times in early spring.
 This product is widely available in hardware stores and nurseries.
 It gives the plants a shot of nitrogen and is also packed with nutrients and minerals.
-Garlic needs to be kept moist (but not drenched) during the early part of the growing season.
-In our location, the flower stalks (known as scapes) begin to appear in mid-June.
+Garlic needs to be kept moist throughout the growing season.
+In our location, the flower stalks (known as scapes) begin to appear at about the third week in June.
 They form interesting, spring-like coils before straightening out and pointing skywards.
 If left on the plant, these will eventually produce a clutch of small bulbils.
 Scapes should be snapped off at the curly stage in order to avoid taking energy away from the plant and thus reducing bulb size.
 They can be eaten raw or cooked and can be used in soups, stir-fries or pesto.
-The appearance of scapes signals the end of the leaf-growing stage.
-4 or 5 weeks later it will be time to get them out of the ground!
+About a month after the appearance of the scapes, it will be time to get your garlic out of the ground.

 Harvesting

 High summer is the time to lift your garlic, when the leaves begin to turn yellow.The optimum time for harvesting is when 5 or 6 mostly-green leaves remain on the plant.
 The window for lifting garlic is short so be sure not too begin too late!
 If the bulbs remain in the ground too long, the skins will start to thin, cloves will begin to split apart from the stem and your garlic will not store so well.
 On the other hand, if you lift them too early the bulbs will not have had time to fully swell.
 We like to loosen the soil first with a fork before pulling them up.
-Be careful not to leave them lying in the sun (as this is the hottest time of the year) but get them quickly into the shade.
+Be careful not to leave them lying in the sun and get them quickly into the shade.
 We hang ours using twine in bundles of ten from the rafters of a dry, shaded and airy lean-to.
+Be sure to have plenty of air flowing between and around the bundles.
+We use a couple of fans to keep it moving.
 Once hung, hardneck varieties will take about 3-4 weeks to cure.
 Softnecks may take a little longer.
 Garlic is easily bruised so handle it with care at all times and avoid any contact with water which can lead to later problems with mold.

 Storing

 Garlic can be divided into hardneck and softneck varieties.
 Most of the varieties we grow are hardnecks which produce large, plump, easy to peel cloves with a wonderful flavor.
 Softnecks produce a larger number of smaller cloves per bulb but are better “keepers”.
-Generally speaking, the softnecks don’t produce scapes although we find some may do so on our farm.
+Generally speaking, the softnecks don’t produce scapes.
 If you want to try your hand at braiding then you will want to use softneck garlic.

 Local information